-Persepolis that In Persian they call it Takhte-jamshid one of the ancient cities of Iran, which for many years has been the capital of the glorious kingdom of Iran during the Achaemenian Empire.
-Eskandar Maqduni was the Greek commander who attacked Persia and set on fire Persepolis.
+Persepolis that In Persian they call it Takhte-Jamshid one of the ancient cities of Iran, which for many years has been the capital of the glorious kingdom of Iran during the Achaemenian Empire.
+Eskandar Maqduni was the Greek commander who attacked Persia and set it on fire Persepolis.
 But ruins of this place are still in Marvdasht near Shiraz, the capital of Fars province.
-Persepolis is now one of the world-renowned that has been register at UNESCO.
+Persepolis is now one of the world-renowned that has been registered at UNESCO.

-To enjoy this fantastic tourist attraction, you can use car rental shiraz with a tour guide
+To enjoy this fantastic tourist attraction, you can use a car rental shiraz with a tour guide

 Persians in the sixth century BC under the leadership of Cyrus the Great and Darius succeeded in forming a global state spreading from the Danube River to the Aral Sea in Central Asia, from the Indian Ocean and the Send River to Libya and Abyssinia.
-In fact, at that time they ruled over half the world at that time.
+In fact, at that time they ruled over half the world.

 The construction of Persepolis was about 25 centuries ago in the western slopes of Mount Rahmat, in the sense of Mitra or Mehr, at the time of Darius the Great, and then continued by his successors with changes in its original structure.

 Based on the clay of writings found in Persepolis, in the construction of Persepolis, architects, artists, faculty, workers, men, and women participated in numerous salaries and salaries as well as salaries from labor insurance benefits.
 The construction of Persepolis was about 120 years old.
 Iran tour invites you to visit the historic city of Shiraz

 Apadana Palace is one of the oldest palaces in Persepolis.
 The palace, built by the command of Darius the Great in Persepolis, was used to hold New Year celebrations (Nowruz) and to welcome the representatives of the kingdoms.